artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ## Building the *Pipelined processor*
 Look at the following presentation which shows step-by-step how to build the Ripes Pipelined processor and several examples of a subset of instructions executing on it: [BuildingRipesPipelined](https://drive.google.com/file/d/1YEU6boOllnm3OXSRJV4YFuy86CcGv4En/view?usp=sharing).

-Look at the following presentation which shows step-by-step how to build the Pipelined processor from the Harris&Harris textbook [SlidesModule7](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).
+In addition, the following presentation shows step-by-step and in great detail how to build the Pipelined processor from the Harris&Harris textbook [SlidesModule7](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).

 ## Basic use of the *Pipelined processor*
-To use Ripes for the *Pipelined processor*, follow these steps:
+The construction of the Pipelined processor is first explained theoretically using the slides provided above.
+During this explanation, students must perform the corresponding tests from the list below, executing the instructions and carefully analyzing the processor signals in detail.

 1. Start the Ripes simulator.